kCLOSED CHURCHES WITHIN THE PRESENT

 Brief History:

-this class, and the fate and exact location of this building are not known.
+The fate of this class, and the fate and exact location of this building are

 Final disposition: